World Bicycle Day

 In April 2018, the United Nations General Assembly declared June 3 as World Bicycle Day.
 The resolution for World Bicycle Day recognizes "the uniqueness, longevity and versatility of the bicycle, which has been in use for two centuries, and that it is a simple, affordable, reliable, clean and environmentally fit sustainable means of transport."

 Founding

 Professor Leszek Sibilski (a Polish social scientist working in the United States) led a grassroots campaign with his sociology class to promote a UN Resolution for World Bicycle Day, eventually gaining the support of Turkmenistan and 56 other countries.
 The original UN Blue and White #June3WorldBicycleDay logo was designed by Isaac Feld and the accompanying animation was done by Professor John E. Swanson.
-It depicts bicyclists of various types riding around the globe.
+It depicts various bicyclists riding around the globe.
 At the bottom of the logo is the hashtag #June3WorldBicycleDay.
-The main message is to show that the bicycle belongs to and serves all of humanity.
+The main message is to show that bicycles belong to and serve all of humanity.